Burying the Ex: Plot

 Upon Max's return, he discovers Travis's corpse in the living room.
 Knowing that Evelyn is now determined to kill anyone who gets in her way, Max tricks her into drawing a hot bubble bath for themselves in order to barricade the bathroom door and trap her inside.
 He rushes out of the apartment to get the police but leaves his cell phone behind by mistake.
 Evelyn wastes no time breaking free and escapes.
 She then kidnaps Olivia after reading the texts between her and Max.
 Having had no luck with the police, Max hears through one of the police scanners about someone knocking over a malt shop and realizes Olivia's in trouble.
 Back at the apartment, Max sees Olivia tied up and Evelyn threatens to kill her.
 A battle ensues between Max, Evelyn, and Olivia, ending with Travis (now revealed to be a zombie himself) fatally stabbing Evelyn through the chest with the machete.
 With Evelyn finally gone, Max and Olivia take her body back to the cemetery and bury her.

-One year later, Max and Olivia's relationship is still going strong.
-Max has long since quit his job, became business partners with Olivia, having joined his horror memorabilia store and her ice cream shop as an enterprise of their own and is now truly happy.
-Max then surprises Olivia with an engagement ring, which she gladly accepts.
-And Travis, still in his zombie form, is shown sign-spinning outside the shop.
+One year later, Max has become business partners with Olivia, joining his horror memorabilia store and her ice cream shop as an enterprise of their own, and is now truly happy.
+He surprises Olivia with an engagement ring, which she gladly accepts.
+Travis, still in his zombie form, is shown sign-spinning outside the shop.